 The main distinctive element you’re probably looking for is the new One UI look.
 As mentioned, Samsung has modernized all the old icons, which haven’t changed a lot since the Galaxy S8 announcement.
 Outlines have been replaced with solid shapes, while darker, more saturated colors take the place of the previous ones.
 Even if you don’t have a Samsung device, you can take advantage of these icons for your default system apps.
 Moreover, you’ll find a total of over 7200 icons, which ensures the best compatibility with your favorite apps.
 Lastly, the One UX Icon Pack also gives you access to some beautiful wallpapers to complete your setup!

 You may also like: Download Samsung One UI Default Wallpapers

 One UX Icon Pack Download

 The One UX Icon Pack has been published on Google’s Play Store by Theme.Studio.
 While it probably doesn’t sound familiar to you, the developer behind it is Saurabh Gupta.
-Some of you may have heard this name, since he’s the founder of the Themezilla brand.
+Some of you may have heard this name since he’s the founder of the Themezilla brand.
 Over the years, he has published several awesome icon packs, such as Cylinder UI and Fusion UI.
 We recommend checking his Play Store pages, so you can get an idea of all his wonderful creations.
 Going back to the One UX Icon Pack, we’ll leave the download link below, so you can take a closer look.
-Even tough it’s paid, the price is entirely justified by the attention to detail.
+Even though it’s paid, the price is entirely justified by the attention to detail.
 Moreover, you have two hours to ask for a refund, so you can preview the app and decide.